ole1986/a3-admintoolkit/README.md

 PS> .\setup.ps1 -Install
 ```

-After installation succeeded, please make sure you have enabled the mod from the Arma 3 launcher
+After installation succeeded, please make sure you have enabled the mod when you run the game

 **Server**